The athlete’s guide to travel insurance in Canada

 - Super visa insurance

 This insurance is very similar to travel medical insurance but is tailored to fit the parameters of Canada’s super visa program.
 The super visa allows parents or grandparents of Canadian residents to visit for up to five years, with the option to apply for a two-year extension (as of July 4, 2022).
-Learn more about super visa insurance.
+Learn more about super visa insurance and super visa insurance payments.

 What is athlete travel insurance?